 If your shag rug is filthy, it might be better to give it a dry bath.
 It is a suitable method if you haven’t cleaned your rug in a few months.

 The longer you go without cleaning your shag rug, the flatter it gets.
 The fluff in the rug does not remain fluffy, and it looks dull and dingy.
 A good dry shampoo for rugs can change the game for you!

 There are so many carpet dry shampoos in the market.
 You can pick whatever brand you like.
 They come in various fragrances that will give your rug a refreshed look.
 One of our favorites is Capture Carpet Dry Cleaner Powder.
 It is versatile and can be used on any carpets and rugs.

 To dry bath your rug you need dry shampoo and a soft bristle brush.
 First, you need to vacuum the rug properly.
 Then lightly sprinkle the shampoo all over the rug and let it sit for 10 to 15 minutes.

-Use the bristle brush to gently massage the shampoo into the fibers.
-After the recommended time period, you can simply vacuum it or give it a shake to get rid of the excess.
+Use the bristle brush to massage the shampoo into the fibers gently.
+After the recommended period, you can vacuum it or give it a shake to get rid of the excess.

 Summary: Use dry shampoo and bristle brush to give your shag rugs a dry bath once every couple of months.

-A steam cleaner is a great option to remove not only dirt but also molds and bacteria from your shag rugs.
-The best thing about steam cleaning is, you don’t need to use any chemicals of cleaning products whatsoever.
+A steam cleaner is a great option to remove dirt and molds and bacteria from your shag rugs.
+The best thing about steam cleaning is that you don’t need to use any cleaning products chemicals whatsoever.

 A steam cleaner uses heat to kill 99.99% of germs and bacteria.
-This means your shag rug will be clean, odor-free, and brand new.
+It means your shag rug will be clean, odor-free, and brand new.